TheAudball/GitExploration/wiki/Home.md

 Hello!
-If the homepage changed then the push action was a success
+If the homepage changed then the push action was a success.
+First Test